imfunniee/youtube-discord-rpc/README.md

 ## also if you happen to come across this error, just ignore it
 ```(node:5620) Warning: N-API is an experimental feature and could change at any time.```

+## future updates 🤷‍♀️
+haven't thought about it yet

 > not sponsored or affiliated with discord/youtube